rblack42/math-magik/docs/_sources/introduction.rst.txt

 ############

-In 1955, at the age of nine, I was introduced to the world of model airplanes by a neighbor who flew a model of the Henderson Gadfly in front of his home.
+In 1955, at the age of nine, I was introduced to the world of model airplanes by a neighbor who flew a model of the |Gadfly|_ in front of his home.
 That fascinating flight marked the start of my career in Aerospace Engineering.
 I set out to build and fly my own model airplanes.
 That experience taught me a lot about the basics of flight.
 Eventually, I began building gas-powered